heron-mc/heron-mc/docsrc/docs.rst

 Examples
 --------

-Learn by :ref:`example <examples>`!
+Learn through the :ref:`examples <examples>`.
 Most of the Heron widgets and data components have simple examples that demonstrate their use.
 By looking through the sources for the examples, you can learn how to use Heron components in your application.